 - The plugin allows for a multi-instructor system where you assign roles for the teachers for creating and managing the courses they teach.

 Each LearnPress course can be created with quizzes and lessons as the students move through the curriculum.
 You may have to activate a few add-ons according to how advanced you need to make your online course.
-For instance, there are add-ons for bbPress, BuddyPress, course reviews, wishlists, importing/exporting, and prerequisites to courses.
+For example, there are add-ons for bbPress, BuddyPress, course reviews, wishlists, importing/exporting, and prerequisites to courses.

 - The landing page template for linking ads and talking about course descriptions, curriculum, and more.